Visas

 Key facts

-- →The D-2 student visa (유학 비자) covers full-time degree programs only; language training programs use the separate D-4 visa with different financial proof and work rules.
+• The D-2 student visa (유학 비자) covers full-time degree programs only; language training programs use the separate D-4 visa with different financial proof and work rules.

 Most guides covering this visa were written before those changes.
-This one reflects the situation as of mid-2026: the part-time work permit rules, the 2025 dependent visa restrictions, the 20 universities barred from issuing student visas, the D-10 job-seeker extension to 3 years, and the K-STAR fast-track residency track launched in December 2025.
+This one reflects the situation as of mid-2026: the part-time work permit rules, the 2025 dependent visa restrictions, the 20 universities barred from issuing student visas, the D-10 job-seeker extension to 3 years, and the K-STAR fast-track residency track designated in December 2025.

 D-2 vs D-4: which student visa do you actually need?